clairey-zx81/json-model/BACKLOG.md

 ## Current Tasks

+- [x] c-backend: unique shortcut while sorting
+- [x] c-backend: json anything comparison for sorting and searching
+- [x] static: constant string enum
+- [x] c-backend: unique for any
+- [ ] c-backend: unique for scalars using `constant_t`
+- [ ] py-backend: unique for any
+- [ ] py-backend: unique for scalars (`set` only works for str)
 - [ ] project: establish priority

 ## To Do

-- [ ] project: improve backlog management
+- [ ] project: improve backlog management with thematic sections
 - [ ] static: support or constants, aka enum.
 - [ ] static: if loose, cast all int constants to double?
 - [ ] static: keep model comments in generated code
-- [ ] c-static: add arr and obj to cst management
+- [ ] c-backend: add arr and obj to cst management
-- [ ] c-static: unique shortcut while sorting
+- [ ] c-backend: separate headers to allow compiling a support library.
-- [ ] c-static: json anything comparison for sorting and searching
-- [ ] c-static: unique for scalars
+- [ ] c-backend: more separate headers to avoid unused warnings.
-- [ ] c-static: unique for any
+- [ ] c-backend: add a common prefix to all internal functions.
 - [ ] design: allow regular extension to use references `/...($XXX).../SOME-OPTION`
 - [ ] dynamic: JSON IR to lambda?!
 - [ ] backend: add JSON IR